 Base Pose #4: Laying

 I've just recently started doing laying poses, and I've learned they can be tricky to get right!
 The easiest place to start is this base.
-Ask her to lay on her side and prop herself up with one hand.
-The trick is to ask her to not put all her weight on her hand because that will squish her face.
-Ask her to hold herself up off her hand a little.
+Ask her to lay on her stomach and either relax her hands in front of her, prop her head up with one hand, or bring one hand up to the outside of her hair by her ear.

 From the base pose, have her roll onto her back and let her far arm rest behind her head.
 Be sure to have her turn her head all the way over to look straight at the camera.
 You could also bring her close hand up and have her rest it on her shoulder near the base of her neck.
 Then, stand behind her head looking down at her with her looking straight up at you.
 The trick here is to have her upside down in the frame to avoid a double-chin effect, and make sure her hair is swooped neatly off to the side.
-I've just started to crack the surface on laying poses, so I can't wait to see what other variations I can come up with!
+You can also have her lay on her side and prop her head up with her hands, but this one can be tricky to get right and doesn't always turn out flattering.

 To bring it all together: